YimengYvonne/YimengYvonne.github.io/index.md

 ---

 ## News and Updates
+- **Jan 2025**: Our paper has been accepted to *CHI'25*, see you in Japan!
+Btw, I am the CHI SV as well, try to find me LOL.
 - **Apr 2024**: Received a research grant from Research Graduate Studies Advisory Board (GSAB) "Seed Grants” of W&M.
 - **Apr 2024**: Our paper has been accepted to *L@S'24*.
 Cong!
 - **Feb 2024**: Very excited to be selected to attend [CRA-WP](https://cra.org/cra-wp/grad-cohort-for-women/).